resource0x/concert0x/README.md

 App is hosted on AWS, the url is  https://chat.concert0x.com (no registration required) For standalone exercises, go to https://chat.concert0x.com?s=standalone (handy for recording and playback of imported songs)

-LIMITATIONS: currectly, program uses only STUN server to establish direct connection between peers.
+LIMITATIONS: by default, program uses only STUN servers to establish direct connection between peers.
 So if you connection fails, you are out of luck.
-(TURN server is planned).
+Then you need TURN servers.
+If you run into this situation, please let me know - I will permanently enable TURN servers for you (TURN servers are not completely free, I have to use commercial service, but it's manageable for now).

 ## MIDI setup